 Why have the three TTOs chosen the specific model and what are the pros and cons?

-Joint university-industry research centres – dos and don’ts
+Joint University-Industry Research Centres: dos and don’ts

 Close interactions between universities and industry in research centres have recently become more and more frequent.

+It is necessary to find pragmatic contractual solutions without creating excessive bureaucracy.
 Due to this close cooperation, the transitions run more smoothly, for example regarding IP.

 In this session, two examples from different industries will be reported.
 ETH Zurich has close ties to the local research centres of Disney and Microsoft, while at the University of Warwick, the National Automotive Centre ( NAIC) with Jaguar Land Rover and Tata Motors was established.